 If your pee is cloudy, smelly and it hurts or burns when you pass urine – or if there’s pain in your lower tummy – chances are you have a UTI and will need to see your GP for antibiotics.
-A UTI isn’t just an infection in your bladder (cystitis) – it can also affect your urethra (urethritis) or kidneys (kidney infection) – so make sure you seek medical treatment immediately to get back to feeling your best.
+A UTI isn’t just an infection in your bladder (cystitis) – it can also affect your urethra (urethritis) or kidneys (kidney infection).
+Kidney infections can be serious, so make sure you seek medical treatment as soon as you start feeling symptoms, to get back to feeling your best.

 Yes, you read that correctly – changes in the smell of your pee can be a sign that you’re expecting.
 Pregnant women often find themselves needing the toilet more frequently, and many notice a new smell lurking.
 This is because the hormones produced during pregnancy, especially during the first trimester, can make your urine more pungent.
 So if in doubt, reach for a pregnancy test or visit your GP.

 You’ve taken certain medicines

 Which medicines make your pee smell?
 Apparently, if you take certain heart or pregnancy medications, or Vitamin B6, you may notice a bit of scent when you go to the toilet.
 This is because some artificial flavourings are put into the casing of pills to make them taste better when you take them – the flavourings can also alter the smell of your pee.